felfert/docker-wix/README.md

 * For security reasons, **only** environment variables starting with **WIX_** are propagated into the docker container.
 If you want to make use of the ${env.VARNAME}
 feature in WiX, you therefore must name your variables accordingly.
-* The image is quite big (926 Mb currently).
+* The image is quite big (1 Gb currently).
 With alpine, this could be much smaller.
 Unfortunately however, the wine package from alpine fails to install dotnet40 which is an essential prerequisite for WiX.
+As of 30-12-2019, there is an experimental image (tagged felfert/wix:latest-slim) with a reduced size of 856 Mb.

 ## Known bugs
 * The "light" tool **must** be invoked with **disabled msi validation** (-sval option),